brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

     <img src="{{site.url}}/{{site.baseurl}}/assets/img/wait-copies.png" alt="">
 </figure>

-While there is not an obvious linear trend, we can see on the plot that the wait time seems to drop off around 25 copies.
+While there is not an obvious linear trend, we can see on the plot that the wait time starts to drop off around 20 copies.
 Any book that has more than 25 copies has a wait time of about 6 weeks or less.

 **Correlation: -0.332**